dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 There are two usage modes for EmrEtlRunner:

-1. **Rolling mode** where EmrEtlRunner processes whatever raw SnowPlow event logs it finds in the In Bucket
+1. **Rolling mode** where EmrEtlRunner processes whatever raw Snowplow event logs it finds in the In Bucket
-2. **Timespan mode** where EmrEtlRunner only processes those raw SnowPlow event logs whose timestamp is within a timespan specified on the command-line
+2. **Timespan mode** where EmrEtlRunner only processes those raw Snowplow event logs whose timestamp is within a timespan specified on the command-line

-Timespan mode can be useful if you have a large backlog of raw SnowPlow event logs and you want to start by processing just a small subset of those logs.
+Timespan mode can be useful if you have a large backlog of raw Snowplow event logs and you want to start by processing just a small subset of those logs.